ecoseller/ecoseller/docs/_docs/user/dashboard.md

 ![Categories](../../images/cms_page_category_list.png)
 #### Creating a new category
-In order to create new category, click on the *New page category* button in the upper left corner of the table.
+In order to create a new category, click on the *New page category* button in the upper left corner of the table.
 This redirects you to the detail category page.
-Now follow steps the same as for editing a category (see [below](#editing-a-category)).
+Now follow the steps the same as for editing a category (see [below](#editing-a-category)).

 #### Editing a category
 In order to edit a category, click on the edit icon in the table.
 This redirects you to the detail category page.

 1. Fill in the title of the category
 2. Select the page category type from the drop-down menu.
-3. Set unique code of the category.
+Set the unique code of the category.
 This code is used to identify the category in the storefront.
 It is also used to fetch the category as a group.
-4. Set published checkbox.
-If the category is not published, it will not be shown in the storefront.
+Set the published checkbox.
+If the category is not published, it will not be shown on the storefront.
 Then click on the *Save* button.

 ![Category edit](../../images/cms_page_category_edit.png)